PS

 Biography

 Tyler William Warren is a versatile tight end who won the 2024 John Mackey Award as the nation's top tight end.
 Born May 24, 2002, in Mechanicsville, Virginia, Warren finished 7th in Heisman voting in 2024.
 He finished first all-time among Penn State tight ends in total touchdowns (25 – 19 receiving, six rushing), receptions, receiving yards, and 100-yard games (five).
 Warren's historic 17-catch, 224-yard performance against USC set a program record and tied an FBS record for a tight end.
 He is one of four tight ends in FBS history to have at least 104 receptions in a season.
 His unique skill set allowed him to not only catch and run but also throw touchdown passes, making him one of the most dynamic players in college football.
-He was selected by the Indianapolis Colts in the first round (14th overall) of the 2025 NFL Draft.
+He returns for his senior season in 2025 as a team leader.

 Related News & Articles